cpfaff/rbefdata_paper/paper/rbefdata.md

 relevant data, cleaning and merging of datasets.
 We here introduce the `rbefata` package that connects to the open source data management platform `BEFdata` that has been developed and is used within the BEF-China experiment.
-We show the use of the package in combination with the data portal using an example workflow that integrates two datasets from the BEF-China experiment representing an analysis that has been published already.
-We discuss the combination of the R package `rbefdata` and the data portal in the context of state of the art data management as well as we give an outlook on upcoming features that bring semantical tool that will enable smart merges and finding of data based on an ontology we created.
+We show how to use the package in combination with the data portal on an example workflow that integrates two datasets from the BEF-China experiment representing an analysis that has been published already.
+We discuss the combination of the R package `rbefdata` and the data portal in the context of state of the art data management and the data lifecycle as well as we give an outlook on upcoming features like semantical tools that will enable smart merges and finding of data based on an ontology we are building.

 ## Introduction